-- AuthorityKeyIdentifier: identifier of a trust service provider certificate public key certificate complimentary with it's private key this extension in not critical. - KeyUsage: allowed key usage this extension is critical.
+- AuthorityKeyIdentifier: identifier of a trust service provider certificate public key certificate complimentary with its private key this extension in not critical. - KeyUsage: allowed key usage this extension is critical.
 This extension describes the usage of the key, e.g. key for data encryption, key for electronic signature, etc. (see below):

-digitalSignature (0), - nonrepudiation service - key for electronic signature creation (1), key associated with the non-repudiation keyEncipherment dataEncipherment (2), key for key exchange (3), key for data encryption keyAgreement keyCertSign (4), key for key agreement (5), key for certificate and trust service providers certificate signing cRLSign (6), key for CRL signing encipherOnly (7), key only for encryption (8) key only for decryption decipherOnly (8) key only for decryption
+digitalSignature (0), key for electronic signature creation

+nonrepudiation (1), key associated with the non-repudiation services

+keyEncipherment (2), key for key exchange

+dataEncipherment (3), key for data encryption

+keyAgreement (4), key for key agreement

+keyCertSign (5), key for certificate and trust service

+providers certificate signing

+cRLSign (6), key for CRL signing

+encipherOnly (7), key only for encryption

+decipherOnly (8) key only for decryption

+ExtVoxUpage definitio n (constraint) of the law years this artonsion is a